Arnaldo Forlani: 1992 election and presidential ambitions

-Forlani, at the end of 1991, convened the National Programmatic Conference of the DC in Milan in which he warned that the First Republic was collapsing and identified possible, being the reform of the proportional electoral law that included a 'corrective majority' one of his main remedies.
-The following year, the Mani Pulite investigation began and, in the 5 April general election, the Christian Democracy 5 April lost 5 points.

-In the presidential election of the same year, the Christian Democracy proposed Forlani as its candidate to the presidency of the Republic.
-However, during the 5th and 6th ballots, held on 16 May 1992, Forlani missed the election by 39 and 29 votes respectively.
-Following these defeats, Forlani withdrew his candidacy as President of the Republic.
+At the end of 1991, Forlani convened the National Programmatic Conference of the DC in Milan in which he warned that the First Italian Republic was collapsing and identified the constructive vote of no confidence and an electoral reform of proportional representation towards a mixed electoral system with first-past-the-post as one of his main remedies.
+1992 was revolutionised by the Mani pulite investigation, and in the 1992 Italian general election, held on 5 April, Christian Democracy suffered significant losses.
+In the 1992 Italian presidential election, the DC proposed Forlani as its candidate.
+During the 5th and 6th ballots, held on 16 May, Forlani missed the election by 39 and 29 votes respectively.
+Following these defeats, Forlani withdrew his candidacy as president of Italy.

 Judicial case, resignation and decline

-In 1992 he was charged to two years and four months in prison for illicit financing for his involvement in Mani pulite scandal.
+In 1992, Forlani was charged to two years and four months in prison for illicit financing for his involvement in the Tangentopoli scandal.
 His testimony ended up being remembered for his ruthless and uncooperative response to the prosecuting lawyer's questions during the hearings.
 The sentence was replaced with community service for Caritas in Rome.

-That conviction, added to the failed race for the presidency of the country and the bad results in the 1992 Italian general election, put an end to his political career.
+That conviction, added to the failed race for the presidency of the country and the bad results in the 1992 general election, put an end to his political career.
 Forlani resigned as DC secretary that same year.
-He did not stand for re-election as deputy in the general election of 1994, ending an uninterrupted parliamentary career that began in 1958.
+He did not stand for re-election as deputy in the 1994 Italian general election, ending an uninterrupted parliamentary career that began in 1958.